The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Introduction

-Despite extensive investigation of time-varying transport, most existing MC studies remain concentration-centric.
-While recent analytical advances have successfully modeled time-variant MC channels induced by the random Brownian mobility of transceivers \cite{cao2020diffusive}, these approaches fundamentally assume a static fluid medium governed by isotropic diffusion.
-Characterizing the nonstationarity induced by explicitly \textit{time-varying fluid drift} remains a distinctly different and open analytical challenge.
-Unlike transceiver mobility, which can be resolved by statistically averaging a static channel impulse response over random distances, time-varying advection continuously alters the underlying stochastic trajectory.
-This triggers directional phenomena, such as transient backflow, that purely diffusion-based mobility models cannot capture.
-Consequently, time variability in drift is typically handled via numerical solutions of advection--diffusion partial differential equations (PDEs) or simulation-calibrated channel impulse responses (CIRs), where system parameters are adjusted dynamically to fit observed data \cite{Koo:2016}.
-While such approaches accurately capture macroscopic concentration evolution, they do not yield closed-form analytical models for trajectory-level arrival statistics at absorbing boundaries \cite{arifler2017monte}.
-From a stochastic-process viewpoint, the exact FHT density under time-varying drift can in principle be characterized through Volterra-type integral equations arising from first-passage theory \cite{durbin1985first, redner2001guide}.
-However, these formulations generally lack closed-form solutions and require recursive numerical evaluation, making them unsuitable for real-time channel modeling and signal processing applications.
+Despite extensive studies on time-varying transport, most MC literature remains concentration-centric.
+While recent advances analytically model time-variant channels induced by random transceiver mobility \cite{cao2020diffusive}, they fundamentally assume a static fluid medium.
+Characterizing nonstationarity from explicitly \textit{time-varying drift} remains an open analytical challenge.
+Unlike mobility, which is resolvable by averaging static responses over random distances, time-varying advection continuously alters the stochastic trajectory.
+This triggers directional phenomena, like transient backflow, that traditional models cannot capture.
+Consequently, drift time-variability is typically handled via numerical advection--diffusion PDEs or simulation-calibrated impulse responses \cite{Koo:2016}.
+While capturing macroscopic concentration, these approaches do not yield closed-form analytical models for trajectory-level arrival statistics \cite{arifler2017monte}.
+Stochastically, the exact time-varying FHT density can be characterized through Volterra-type integral equations \cite{durbin1985first, redner2001guide}.
+However, lacking closed-form solutions, these recursive formulations are unsuitable for real-time channel modeling and signal processing.
+This distinction is important for the baseline narrative.
+Volterra-type equations provide a mathematical characterization of the exact first-passage density, but to the best of our knowledge, they have not served as tractable channel models in the MC literature.
+When a high-fidelity numerical reference is desired, they may be viewed as oracle-style first-passage solvers; the competing analytical channel baseline in MC remains the stationary-drift IG law.